Daily Fantasy Sports

 What States Don’t Allow Daily Fantasy Sports?

-While 19 states have legalized the industry and fully regulated it, there are those on the opposite side who have outlawed DFS.
-The seven states that do not allow daily fantasy are:
+While many states have legalized the industry and fully regulated it, there are those on the opposite side who have outlawed DFS.
+The six states that do not allow daily fantasy are:

-These states are the ones who are excluded from paid contests; however, they are still able to participate in the free events.
+These states are the ones who are excluded from paid contests; however, they are still able to participate in free events.
 Most of these states had an unpopular opinion from the AG indicating it was against online gambling laws, considered risking something on a game of chance, or, was too similar to sports wagering.
+Similarly, each of the three major daily fantasy providers (FanDuel, DraftKings and Yahoo) have a blocklist of states.
+You can find those lists below.

 States With 2020 DFS Legislation